mo-thunderz/Esp32BluetoothApp/README.md

 # Esp32BluetoothApp Part 1
-Code to control your ESP32 with your phone using bluetooth.
+Code to control your ESP32 with your phone using serial bluetooth (not BLE).
+Works on Android Phones only.
 Please make sure that your ESP32 has integrated Bluetooth.
 Device used for coding: ESP32-WROOM-32D.
 Youtube explanation is available (see below).

 For bi-directional communication, please refer to Part 2: https://github.com/mo-thunderz/Esp32BluetoothAppPart2